vruusmann/openscoring.io/_posts/2019-06-19-sklearn_gbdt_lr_ensemble.md

 ### Scikit-Learn perspective

-Scikit-Learn documentation dedicates a separate page to GBDT plus LR ensemble models: [Feature transformations with ensembles of trees](https://scikit-learn.org/stable/auto_examples/ensemble/plot_feature_transformation.html)
+Scikit-Learn documentation dedicates a separate page to GBDT plus LR (GBDT+LR) ensemble models: [Feature transformations with ensembles of trees](https://scikit-learn.org/stable/auto_examples/ensemble/plot_feature_transformation.html)

 While the concept and its implementation are discussed in great detail, there is no reusable GBDT+LR estimator available within Scikit-Learn.
 Interested parties are either expected to copy-paste the example code, or rely on third-party libraries.